CybersecurityUnitn/CybersecurityUnitn.github.io/content/authors/bruno-crispo/_index.md

 title: Bruno Crispo
 email: ""
 ---
-Bruno Crispo is a professor of TODO.
+Bruno Crispo is a professor at the University of Trento.